 A video campaign

-The campaign is based around the creation and sharing of two key video ads.
+The campaign is based on the creation and sharing of two key video ads.

 A second video features a young Chinese girl enjoying the ‘fruits’ of nature, including mushrooms and grapes, emphasizing Carrefour’s work with local Chinese growers.